-Only an hour from Tokyo, Kamakura is a history rich city with many amazing natural spots to enjoy.
-Today's let's take a look at the best hanami, or cherry blossom viewing spots in Kamakura!
-For travelers in spring 2019, these spots are all musts!
+Only an hour from Tokyo, Kamakura is a history-rich city with many amazing natural spots to enjoy.
+Let's take a look at the best cherry blossom viewing spots in Kamakura.

-Located in the southern part of Kanagawa prefecture, Kamakura boasts numerous historical buildings and examples of traditional architecture as well as natural landscapes that change with the seasons.
-Conveniently located an hour from Tokyo, Kamakura is visited all year long by both domestic and international tourists.
+Located in the southern part of Kanagawa prefecture, Kamakura boasts numerous historical buildings and examples of traditional architecture, as well as natural landscapes that change with the seasons.
+Conveniently located an hour from Tokyo, Kamakura is visited all year long by both domestic and international travelers.

-One of the charms of viewing the cherry blossoms in Kamakura is seeing them alongside temples and shrines or throughout the traditional cityscape.
-Now, let's take a look at ten of the most recommended sakura spots in Kamakura.
+One of the charms of viewing cherry blossoms in Kamakura is seeing them alongside temples and shrines or throughout the traditional cityscape.
+Now, let's take a look at ten of the best sakura spots in Kamakura.

 Tsurugaoka Hachimangu is a shrine located about 10 minutes on foot from JR Kamakura Station.
 During the 12th-13th centuries, Kamakura prospered as the center of Japanese politics under the shogunate.
 See Tsurugaoka Hachimangu in Kamakura, Once the Center of Japan to learn more about this shrine and its role in Japanese history.